 A Dark Day for Investors in the Misleading LJM Preservation and Growth Fund

 Feb.
 5th and 6th 2018 were dark days for investors in LJM Preservation and Growth Fund.
-The LJM Preservation and Growth Fund (LJMIX) plummeted over 80% (from a price of $10.34 to $1.94) in two days.
+As reflected in posts from the Securities Litigation Consulting Group, the LJM Preservation and Growth Fund (LJMIX) plummeted over 80% (from a price of $10.34 to $1.94) in two days.
 See Figure 1.
 “It may be the biggest two-day drop for a mutual fund ever,” says Gretchen Rupp, a Morningstar analyst who is familiar with the fund.
 The fund itself, however, seems alarmingly calm about the plummet – their website remains largely unchanged and still proclaims that: “Investors commonly associate market volatility with instability and uncertainty.
 But volatility can be harnessed to target a return stream uncorrelated with the equity and fixed-income markets.”.
 LJM Fund’s messaging still seems to communicate that volatility should be harnessed to investors advantage through their fund.

 The Problem with LJM Fund is about Messaging and Transparency